DCMZ88/internship/Week 9/README.md

 #### Information
 VLM : Google's Gemma3-4b-it\
-Object Detectors : GroundingDINO, Owlv2\
+Object Detectors : GroundingDINO, Owlv2, OmDet\
-Threshold value ( GroundingDINO ) : 0.4
+Threshold value ( GroundingDINO ) : 0.25\
+Threshold value ( Omdet ) : 0.25\
-Threshold value ( Omdet ) : 0.25
+Threshold value ( Owlv2 ) : 0.25

  > I included each images' precision value in a `json` file.

 ### Challenges and Limitations
 - One Limitation is that each 'Ground Truth' for each VLM wil be different due to the fact that the labels generated from the image might slightly differ.
+- Some of the object detector models vary alot in determining the VLM's precision when the threshold value is set to 0.25.
 ### Results

 > Dataset consisted of 265 images

 Google's Gemma-3-4b-it:
   - Precision ( GroundingDINO ) : 77.5%
-  - Precision ( Owlv2 ) : 55.8%
+  - Precision ( Owlv2 ) : 48.0%
   - Precision ( Omdet ) : 76.1%

 # Research & Literature